Terrastories/offline-field-kit/map/README.md

 ## Prerequisites

 Before you begin, ensure that you have a Custom Map Package generated.
-This should include your `.pmtiles` archive of tiles plus at `style.json` configuration.
+This should include your `.pmtiles` archive of tiles and a `style.json` configuration.
+For more information on generating a Custom Map Package, see the [Terrastories docs](https://docs.terrastories.app).

 ## Configuration